Rajpragur/trippr/README.md

 # Trippr - AI-Powered Travel Itinerary Generator

 **Trippr** is your personal AI travel buddy that builds **multi-day travel plans** for any destination.
-It smartly selects top tourist attractions, computes optimized travel paths, estimates costs, and even suggests hotel/flight booking links.
+It smartly selects top tourist attractions, computes optimized travel paths supporting a sustainable environment and then estimates costs.

 ---